lewashby/llmasp/README.md

 Ollama binds 127.0.
 0.1 port 11434 by default

-Use the command-line help for usage intructions.
+Use the command-line help for usage instructions.

 ```bash
 cd llmasp